-- To visit the program webpage and actively register/unregister for participation in the PT rounds. - To report results according to the written instructions.
+- To visit the program webpage and actively register/unregister for participation in the PT rounds. - To report results according to the written instructions. - To keep their contact information updated on the web portal.

 12.3.
 Obligations of the Swedish Food Agency